 Deck measures a very large 46″ in length.
 It’s made out of 12-ply maple wood.
 This allows it to withstand weights of up to 260 lbs.
-I think it’s also important to note that board itself weight astonishing 71 lbs.
+I think it’s also important to note that the board itself weight astonishing 71 lbs.

 To say that it’s big would be an understatement.
 You’ll have a hard time carrying it under your arm should you ever run out of battery while out on a ride.
 While we’re on the subject of battery, the built-in 14000 mAh battery will last you for about 10 miles on a single charge.
-It could be more, it could be less, depending on weight of the rider and the terrain, especially on a power hungry model such as MT-SKT-1600.
+It could be more, it could be less, depending on the weight of the rider and the terrain, especially on a power-hungry model such as MT-SKT-1600.